villrv/ppae/README.md

     - 2CXO J132943.3+471134        13814                    567
         - [90436, 90437, 90438, 90439, 90440, 90446]

+- Questions:
+    - What other quantities to look at
+    - What I already wrote
+    - What else plot to put there

 ### What did not work
 - Small dataset